The Amazon Prime Day fiasco is a good example of why the standard 404 page is a dead end that’s losing you visitors and traffic.

 The New York Times 404 error page does a lot of things right, but it’s not perfect.
 Quite simply, the looks of the page aren’t the prettiest we’ve seen.
 Despite its practical approach, the aesthetics of the page could be improved, while still following the overall website design.
 We’ve made a big deal about having a site search input on your 404 error page and the NYT does have this.
 However, the search functionality is a bit limited.
 It lacks an autocomplete search function and doesn’t correct your misspellings of even their most frequent writer’s names.

 The NYT also has the right approach in offering their most emailed stories to readers, but this feature could be further optimized with an intelligent solution that displays stories that are related to the end user’s initial path.
-Even with these faults though, the New York Times presents a useful page that gives visitors multiple options to find what they desire.
+Even with these faults, the New York Times presents a useful page that gives visitors multiple options to find what they desire.

-Keeping customers on-track: Best practices for a 404 error page
+Alternate best practices for a 404 error page

 You now have a better understanding of what makes a quality 404 error page based on the examples we’ve showcased.
-In order to help you optimize your own 404 page, we’ve assembled some advice you’ll want to follow when designing a 404 page.
+In order to help you optimize your own 404 page, we’ve assembled some other miscellaneous advice you’ll want to follow when designing a 404 page.

-Offer A Sitemap: A sitemap is useful for the end-user in case suggested results and popular webpages aren’t available.
+Offer A Sitemap: A sitemap is useful for the end user in case suggested results and popular webpages aren’t available.
 A sitemap simply offers the entire website in one place.
 It’s probably best to avoid this if you’re a larger website, since you’ll have plenty of webpages to display.
 If you’re a smaller website, then your users will find this an easy way to find the missing content.

 Get Feedback: Consider including a link to submit broken links to the webmaster as well.
 A link to report broken links isn’t an admission of failure, but rather a solution to address the problem of 404s on your site.
 You’ll have a simpler time identifying 404s if visitors are cooperative in utilizing the feature.